mailop.pkg

 api {

-include Mailop; # Mailop is from src/lib/src/lib/thread-kit/src/core-thread-kit/mailop.api
+include api Mailop; # Mailop is from src/lib/src/lib/thread-kit/src/core-thread-kit/mailop.api

 #